-Lastly, Remember always to give thanks for mercies to the Father in the name of our Lord Jefus Christ, as directed, Eph. v.
-20. Your spiritual facrifices, are only acceptable to God, when you offer them up by Jesus Christ, 1 Pet. ii.
-5. As we must feek all our mercies in Christ's name, so we must give thanks for them also in his name.
-He is the Mediator of our praifes as well as of our prayers.
-Believers have not one mercy, but what comes fwimming to them in Christ's blood, and is the fruit of his death and purchase to them; and therefore he is to be owned and looked to in the receiving of every mercy.
+3 Study to have a deep fense of your own un-worthiness and ill deservings at the Lord's hand, upon the account of your fins, and ill improvement of former deliverances, faying with Jacob, Gen. xxxii.
+10. " I am not worthy of the least of all thy mer- 4- Look above instruments and second causes, and do not afcribe your recovery to physicians or quifeek all our merejes in Christ's name, so we must give thanks for them also in his name.
+He is the Mediator of our praises, as well as of our prayers.
+Believers have not one mercy, but what comes swimming to them in Christ's blood, and is the fruit of his death and purchase to them; and therefore he is to be owned and looked to in the receiving of every mercy.
 And as Christ is the only Mediator for conveying bleffings and mercies from God to us, fo he is the fole Mediator for conveying all our fervices and spiritual facrifices to God.
-God accepts of them only as they are performed by Christ's meritorious facrifice, and potent intercession.
+God accepts of them only as they are perfumed by Christ's meritorious facrifice, and potent intercession.
+DIRECT.

-Direct.
 III.
-When the Lord is pleased to grant thee any fignal mercy or deliverance from trouble, beware of forgetting the Lord's kindness towards thee.

-Orgetting of God's remarkable kind providences, is an evil we are naturally prone unto, when we are in a prosperous state.
-Hence it is, that the Spirit of God gives fo many cautions against it in his word; and the faints of God do fo folemnly charge their own fouls to beware of it, as in Pfalm ciii.
-2. " Bless the Lord, O my foul, and forget not all his benefits: who healeth all thy difeafes, who redeemeth thy life from destruction."
-Forget not his benefits, but carefully preserve and treasure them up in thy memory.
-It was usual for faints under the old testament to fet up some visible monument to remind them of God's fingular favours to them; they erected stones, and built altars, to be memorials of the mercies they received, and put names on the places for this end.
-Let all this teach you to guard against this evil of forgetting the Lord's kind providence in recovering you from fickness.
+When the Lord is bleafed to grant thee any fignal mercy or deliverance from trouble, beware of forgetting the Lord's kindness towards thee.
+Porgetting of God's remarkably kind provi-vidences is an evil we are naturally prone unto, when we are in a prosperous state.
+Hence it is that the Spirit of God gives fo many cautions against it in his word; and the faints of God do fo folemnly charge their own fouls to beware of it, as in Pfal. ciii.
+2. " Blefs the Lord, O my foul, and forget not all his " benefits; who healeth all thy difeafes, who re-" deemeth thy life from destruction."
+Forget not his benefits, but carefully preferve and treafure them up in thy memory.
+It was usual for faints under the Old Testament to fet up some visible monument to remind them of God's fingular favours to them; they erected stones, and built altars, to be memorials of the mercies they received, and put names on the places for this end.
+Let all this teach you to guard against this evil of forgetting the Lord's kind providence in recovering you from lickness.
 You are guilty of this evil, when you do not duly value the mercy, but let it pass as a turn of common providence.
-When you let the impression of the mercy wear foon off your hearts; when you make a bad use of it, or do not rightly improve it to God's glory, and your own foul's good: when you do not put on new refolutions to walk more exactly, live more fruitfully, and ferve God more holily and humbly; then are you guilty of forgetting his benefits.
+When you let the impression of the mercy wear foon off your hearts; when you make a bad use of it, or do not rightly improve it to God's glory, and your own foul's good; when you do not put on new resolutions to walk more exactly, live more fruitfully, and serve God more sholily and humbly; then are you guilty of forgetting his benefits.
 This is an evil most grievous and provoking to a good and gracious God, as is evident from the many heavy complaints he makes of his people for it, as in Judges viii.
-34. Pfalm. lxxviii.
-11. Pfalm cvi.
-13.

-Wherefore watch and pray against it.
+34. Pfal. lxxviii.
+11. Pfal. evi.
+13. Wherefore watch and pray against it.

-irect.
+Direct.
 IV.
-Enquire after these fruits of righteoutselfs, which are the genuine effects of affliction in the children of God, who are duly exercised thereby.

-THE apostle speaks of these fruits, Heb. xii, 11, as natively following upon sanctified afflictons, and a kindly exercise of spirit under themand therefore it is your duty to enquire if they be roduced in you.
+Inquire after these fruits of righteougness, which are the genuine effects of affliction in the children of God, who are duly exercised thereby.
+THE apossle speaks of these fruits, Heb. xii-11. as natively following upon sandlified afflictions, and a kindly exercise of spirit under them.
+And therefore it is your duty to inquire if they be produced in you.